aarron-lee/SimpleDeckyTDP/README.md

 The ROG ally has some known issues related to CPU Boost and SMT.

 - Suspend often gets borked if you disable SMT
-  - recommendation is to leave SMT on at all times.
+  - SDTDP ships a workaround for the SMT bug on the Ally and Ally X, where it will temporarily turn on SMT before suspend
 - CPU boost is reportedly misconfigured on the Ally and causes excessive power usage, disabling CPU boost is recommended

 ### Ryzenadj troubleshooting